 Coastal Defence and Beach Management Strategy

 - In 2007, UK consultants Royal Haskoning (previously Posford Duvivier) submitted the report "Guernsey Coastal Defence Strategy".
 This updated the previous 1999 report and highlighted the key issues for the management of the coastal defences and beaches around the islands of Guernsey and Herm.

 - The Strategy provides an overview of Guernsey and Herm's coastline, the coastal processes and defences, environmental assets and issues.
 It also looks at a long term strategy for managing Guernsey's coastal defences and recommends a programme for undertaking monitoring, studies and coastal defence works.

 Coastal Defence Flood Risk Assessment Studies

-The coastal defence and flood risk studies are available to download from the side of this page.
+- The coastal defence and flood risk studies are available in the download section of this page.

 - Copies of the reports are also available to view at the Guille-Allès Library or on request from Land Management Services, Raymond Falla House.